awsdocs/aws-global-accelerator-dev-guide/doc_source/auth_access_overview.md

 As an administrator, you can write a policy to control access to the following:
 + **[ Principals](#auth_access_controlling-principals)** – Control what the person or application making the request \(the *principal*\) is allowed to do\.
-+ **[IAM Identities](#auth_access_controlling-identities)** – Control which IAM identities \(groups, users, and roles\) can be accessed and how\.
++ **[IAM identities](#auth_access_controlling-identities)** – Control which IAM identities \(groups, users, and roles\) can be accessed and how\.
-+ **[IAM Policies](#auth_access_controlling-policies)** – Control who can create, edit, and delete customer managed policies, and who can attach and detach all managed policies\.
++ **[IAM policies](#auth_access_controlling-policies)** – Control who can create, edit, and delete customer managed policies, and who can attach and detach all managed policies\.
-+ **[AWS Resources](#auth_access_controlling-resources)** – Control who has access to resources using an identity\-based policy or a resource\-based policy\.
++ **[AWS resources](#auth_access_controlling-resources)** – Control who has access to resources using an identity\-based policy or a resource\-based policy\.
-+ **[AWS Accounts](#auth_access_controlling-principal-accounts)** – Control whether a request is allowed only for members of a specific account\.
++ **[AWS accounts](#auth_access_controlling-principal-accounts)** – Control whether a request is allowed only for members of a specific account\.

-### Controlling Access for Principals<a name="auth_access_controlling-principals"></a>
+### Controlling access for principals<a name="auth_access_controlling-principals"></a>

 Permissions policies control what you, as a principal, are allowed to do\.
 An administrator must attach an identity\-based permissions policy to the identity \(user, group, or role\) that provides your permissions\.
 Permissions policies allow or deny access to AWS\.
 Administrators can also set a permissions boundary for an IAM entity \(user or role\) to define the maximum permissions that the entity can have\.
 Permissions boundaries are an advanced IAM feature\.
-For more information about permissions boundaries, see [Permissions Boundaries for IAM Identities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the *IAM User Guide*\.
+For more information about permissions boundaries, see [Permissions boundaries for IAM identities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) in the *IAM User Guide*\.

-For more information and an example of how to control AWS access for principals, see [Controlling Access for Principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-principals) in the *IAM User Guide*\.
+For more information and an example of how to control AWS access for principals, see [Controlling access for principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-principals) in the *IAM User Guide*\.

-### Controlling Access to Identities<a name="auth_access_controlling-identities"></a>
+### Controlling access to identities<a name="auth_access_controlling-identities"></a>

 Administrators control what you can do to an IAM identity \(user, group, or role\) by creating a policy that limits what can be done to an identity or who can access it\.
 Then they attach that policy to the identity that provides your permissions\.

 For example, an administrator might allow you to reset the password for three specific users\.
 To do this, they attach a policy to your IAM user that allows you to reset the password for only yourself and users with the ARN of the three specified users\.
 This allows you to reset the password of your team members but not other IAM users\.

-For more information and an example of using a policy to control AWS access to identities, see [Controlling Access to Identities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-identities) in the *IAM User Guide*\.
+For more information and an example of using a policy to control AWS access to identities, see [Controlling access to identities](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-identities) in the *IAM User Guide*\.

-### Controlling Access to Policies<a name="auth_access_controlling-policies"></a>
+### Controlling access to policies<a name="auth_access_controlling-policies"></a>

 Administrators can control who can create, edit, and delete customer managed policies, and who can attach and detach all managed policies\.
 When you review a policy, you can view the policy summary that includes a summary of the access level for each service within that policy\.
 AWS categorizes each service action into one of four *access levels* based on what each action does: `List`, `Read`, `Write`, or `Permissions management`\.
 You can use these access levels to determine which actions to include in your policies\.
-For more information, see [Understanding Access Level Summaries Within Policy Summaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_understand-policy-summary-access-level-summaries.html) in the *IAM User Guide*\.
+For more information, see [Understanding access level summaries within policy summaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_understand-policy-summary-access-level-summaries.html) in the *IAM User Guide*\.

 **Warning**
 You should limit `Permissions Management` access\-level permissions in your account\.
 Otherwise, your account members can create policies for themselves with more permissions than they should have\.
 Or they can create separate users with full access to AWS\.

-For more information and an example for how to control AWS access to policies, see [Controlling Access to Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-policies) in the *IAM User Guide*\.
+For more information and an example for how to control AWS access to policies, see [Controlling access to policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-policies) in the *IAM User Guide*\.

-### Controlling Access to Resources<a name="auth_access_controlling-resources"></a>
+### Controlling access to resources<a name="auth_access_controlling-resources"></a>

 Administrators can control access to resources using an identity\-based policy or a resource\-based policy\.
 In an identity\-based policy, you attach the policy to an identity and specify what resources that identity can access\.
 In a resource\-based policy, you attach a policy to the resource that you want to control\.
 In the policy, you specify which principals can access that resource\.

 For more information, see [Controlling Access to Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-resources) in the *IAM User Guide*\.

-#### Resource Creators Do Not Automatically Have Permissions<a name="NoDefaultPermissions"></a>
+#### Resource creators do not automatically have permissions<a name="NoDefaultPermissions"></a>

 All resources in an account are owned by the account, regardless of who created those resources\.
 The AWS account root user is the account owner, and therefore has permission to perform any action on any resource in the account\.

 **Important**
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
-Instead, adhere to the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
+Instead, follow the [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
 To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 Entities \(users or roles\) in the AWS account must be granted access to create a resource\.
 But just because they create a resource doesn't mean they automatically have full access to that resource\.
 Administrators must explicitly grant permissions for each action\.
 Additionally, administrators can revoke those permissions at any time, as long as they have access to manage user and role permissions\.

-### Controlling Access to Principals in a Different Account<a name="auth_access_controlling-principal-accounts"></a>
+### Controlling access to pPrincipals in a different account<a name="auth_access_controlling-principal-accounts"></a>

 Administrators can use AWS resource\-based policies, IAM cross\-account roles, or the AWS Organizations service to allow principals in another account to access resources in your account\.